Toronto heads to the polls to elect the next mayor of Canada's most populous city

 The Canadian Press

-Polls are set to open today as Toronto voters elect the next mayor of Canada's most populous city, capping a hotly contested byelection campaign to replace scandal-departed John Tory.
+Torontonians headed to the polls Monday to vote for their pick for the next mayor of Canada's most populous city, capping a hotly contested byelection campaign to replace scandal-departed John Tory.

 It's the second mayoral election for the city since October, after Tory admitted to having an affair with a staffer and resigned just a few months into his third term.